tiy-durham-fe-2015/curriculum/lectures/week7/1-monday-7.md

   - Display the min/max price for each bike
     - min price is the bike's base price before any accessories are added
     - max price is the bike's price if all accessories are chosen

+- *The site should be responsive (look good on tablet, pc, and mobile)*

 ### Hard mode